basarat/algorithms/src/quickSort/README.md

 ]
 ```

-* Lets loop through this array section.
+* Now lets loop through the array subsection with these invariants in mind.
+* We end the loop before index reaches the before point.
 * We start the loop at start+1 as our pivot is at the start position.
 * If the item at the current index is less than the pivot, then we
   - increase the pivot rank.
-  - slide this smaller element into the items less than pivot section of the array
+  - slide this smaller element, into the section of the array that holds items less than pivot.
+We can do this sliding by simply moving the item at the pivotRank to the current index.
+This is because the item at this *incremented* pivot rank should be greater than the pivot.
+  After this sliding the item at the pivot rank is smaller than the pivot, which is one of the invariants we are maintaining.
-* If the item is greater than pivot then we just keep on looping.
+* If the item is greater than pivot then we just keep on looping without any changes to pivotRank.
 ```js
 for (let index = start + 1; index < before; index++) {
   if (array[index] < pivot) {